eveseat/docs/docs/installation/basic_installation.md

 1. [Configure ESI](/configuration/esi_configuration/) for SSO and API pulls
 2. Create a SeAT account with a character of yours
-3. log off or use new browser
+3. Log off or use new browser
-4. create admin link
+4. Create admin link

 <section class="mdc-tabs">
 <ul class="mdc-tab-bar">